blueskyletters/blueskyletters.github.io/_drafts/the-truth-of-happiness.md

 **To Conclude**

 Happiness can be found in the simplest of things.
-Just remember to think creatively.
+Just remember to think creatively with optimism.
 Try not to always pursue happiness.
 Sometimes, it comes with luck.

-And remember the Sanskrit prayer:
+And remember the Sanskrit mantra:

 “_Loka Samastha Sukhino Bhavanthu_”